Mijalski/MyBlog/content/posts/ef-core-configurations.md

 showFullContent = false
 +++

+Is your `ApplicationDbContext.cs` getting too large to manage?
+Is the `OnModelCreating` method too long to cope with?

-When our model configuration is stored all in one file (usually `ApplicationDbContext.cs`) it becomes tedious to edit it as the application grows.
+When our model configuration is stored all in one file it becomes tedious to edit it as the application grows.
 Even, if developers agree to stick to some kind of ordering it is bound to blur and fade away as one of the developers inevitably adds one configuration in the wrong place.
 How can we prevent it?

 The answer to our problem is: `IEntityTypeConfiguration<T>`.
 By implementing the interface you can configure the model for each class by implementing the interface's only method `void Configure(EntityTypeBuilder<T> builder)`.
 With it, we can decentralize our model configuration to separate the configuration across multiple files thus following the Open/Closed Principle (as adding a new configuration becomes as easy as adding a new file without altering the existing code).